🧭 elevata Documentation Index¶

 🧭 Advanced Reading Path: Semantic Modeling & Query Logic¶

-If you want to understand how elevata models advanced business logic
+If you want to understand how elevata models advanced business logic while remaining metadata-native and deterministic, continue with:

 - Bizcore - Business Semantics Layer